Subaru WRX STi review

 Reliability and Safety

 Like Toyota, Subaru has a first-class reputation for building cars that are strong and durable.
 The WRX STi uses technology that can trace its heritage back to Subaru’s world rally cars, so it should prove robust and able to stand up to the rigours of hard use, especially if you plan to take it on track days.
-And you can expect first-class service from Subaru’s dealers, too, as they finished in fourth place in our Driver Power 2014 survey.
+And you can expect first-class service from Subaru, too, as the company finished fourth out of 27 car makers in our Driver Power 2017 brand survey.

 The WRX STi features seven airbags, while the four-wheel-drive system adds confidence in wet weather.
 It uses advanced electronics and a mechanical centre diff to distribute power, so the Subaru shouldn’t face too much trouble in poor conditions.